 Current Lesley Apprentices

-The Hattie Mae Lesley Apprentice Artists is our resident young artist training program, and is made up of four young artists chosen for their special talents and future potential.
+The Hattie Mae Lesley Apprentice Artists is our resident young artist training program in partnership with Texas Christian University Opera Studio, and is made up of four young artists chosen for their special talents and future potential.

 At the heart of our educational programs are the Lesley Apprentices.
 This group of four highly talented and driven young opera singers is selected through a nation-wide audition process.
 The singers have all completed master’s level training and have participated in additional training programs for young artists.
 They come to Fort Worth Opera in order to work for a professional opera company in the hopes of launching their full operatic careers.